nori-dot-eco/contracts/docs/Removal.md

 function getProjectId(uint256 id) external view returns (uint256)
 ```

-Gets the project id (which is the removal&#x27;s schedule id in RestrictedNORI) for a given removal ID.
+Gets the project id (which is the removal's schedule id in RestrictedNORI) for a given removal ID.

 | Name | Type | Description |